sourabgowda/LoyaltyApp/README.md

 The project includes a script to seed the database with necessary initial data.

-1.  **Create Admin User Manually:** In the Firebase Authentication console, manually add a new user (e.g., with an email or phone number) who will be your administrator.
+1.  **Create Admin User Manually:** In the Firebase Authentication console, manually add a new user (e.g., with an email and password) who will be your administrator.
 Copy the **User UID** for this new user.
 2.  **Update the Seed Script:** Open `seed_database.sh` and replace `REPLACE_WITH_ADMIN_UID` with the UID you just copied.
 3.  **Run the Script:** Execute the script from the project root:
     ```bash